-Although there are no programmes of study for Personal, Social and Emotional Skills and Religious Education, we include them in our curriculum, as they are essential additional aspects of modern education.
+Although there are no national programmes of study for Personal, Social and Emotional Skills and Religious Education, we include them in our curriculum, as they are essential additional aspects of modern education.

 Our thematic approach to the teaching and learning of all subjects allows children to explore topics in depth and to make crucial links in their learning.
 We are dedicated to making learning 'real' by including experiences, practical resources, visits and visitors that bring lessons to life.
 We do not have a set topic programme, but prefer to vary what we do to enable us to include ideas from children and choose themes that match the needs of the year group.

 We believe that developing excellent skills in core subjects - English and Maths - is essential for the future wellbeing and success of our children, and we have a systematic and well organised whole school approach to ensure that the vast majority of children leave us with the skills they need to learn.

 In English we use the 'Letters and Sounds' phonics programme and do not use a single exclusive reading scheme, favouring an approach that allows children to read more widely.
 Our excellent programme has led to exceptional outcomes for children in the national Phonics Check, and this in turn has a significant impact on standards in reading.
 We use 'Talk for Writing' activities and believe an important part of our success is valuing the development of writing skills across the curriculum.

 We have a specialist Music teacher, who works with all of the Year groups from Nursery to Year 2, teaching singing, instrumental work and musical appreciation.

-We employ a Sports Coach and a Sports Apprentice who also work with all of our pupils: teaching PE - dance, gymnastics, games and use of large and small apparatus, supporting active play at break times, and running free extra-curricular activities after school.
+We employ a Sports Coach who also works with all of our pupils: teaching PE - dance, gymnastics, games and use of large and small apparatus, supporting active play at break times, and running free extra-curricular activities after school.